yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 TEXTDATA =  %x20-21 / %x23-2B / %x2D-7E
 ~~~~~~~~~~

-# MIME Type Registration of text/csv {#registration}
+# Update to MIME Type Registration of text/csv {#registration}

-This section provides the media-type registration application (as per
-{{!RFC2048}}.

-To: ietf-types@iana.org

-Subject: Registration of MIME media type text/csv

-MIME media type name: text

-MIME subtype name: csv

-Required parameters: none

-Optional parameters: charset, header

-> Common usage of CSV is US-ASCII, but other character sets defined
-> by IANA for the "text" tree may be used in conjunction with the
-> "charset" parameter.

-> The "header" parameter indicates the presence or absence of the
-> header line.
-Valid values are "present" or "absent".
-> Implementors choosing not to use this parameter must make their
-> own decisions as to whether the header line is present or absent.
+The media type registration of "text/csv" should be updated as per specific
+fields below:

 Encoding considerations:

+> CSV MIME entities can consist of binary data
-> As per section 4.1.1. of {{!RFC2046}}, this media type uses CRLF
+> as per section 4.8 of {{!RFC6838}}.
+Although section 4.1.1. of {{!RFC2046}} defines
-> to denote line breaks.
-However, implementors should be aware that
+> CRLF to denote line breaks, implementers MAY recognize a single LF
-> some implementations may use other values.
+> as a line break.
+However, some implementations may use other values.

-Security considerations:

-> CSV files contain passive text data that should not pose any
-> risks.
-However, it is possible in theory that malicious binary
-> data may be included in order to exploit potential buffer overruns
-> in the program processing CSV data.
-Additionally, private data
-> may be shared via this format (which of course applies to any text
-> data).

-Interoperability considerations:

-> Due to lack of a single specification, there are considerable
-> differences among implementations.
-Implementors should "be
-> conservative in what you do, be liberal in what you accept from
-> others" ({{?RFC0793}}) when processing CSV files.
-An attempt at a
-> common definition can be found in {{format}}.

-> Implementations deciding not to use the optional "header"
-> parameter must make their own decision as to whether the header is
-> absent or present.

 Published specification:

 > While numerous private specifications exist for various programs
 > and systems, there is no single "master" specification for this
 > format.
-An attempt at a common definition can be found in {{format}}.
+An attempt at a common definition can be found in {{!RFC4180}}

-Applications that use this media type:

-> Spreadsheet programs and various data conversion utilities
+> and this document.

-Additional information:

-> Magic number(s): none

-> File extension(s): CSV

->> Macintosh File Type Code(s): TEXT

-Person & email address to contact for further information:

-> Yakov Shafranovich &lt;ietf@shaftek.org&gt;

-Intended usage: COMMON

-Author/Change controller: IESG

 # IANA Considerations

-The IANA has registered the MIME type "text/csv" using the
+IANA is directed to update the the MIME type registration for "text/csv"
-application provided in {{registration}} of this document.
+as per instructions provided in {{registration}} of this document
+and include a reference to this document within the registration.

 # Security Considerations

-See discussion above in {{registration}}.
+All security considerations as discussed in {{!RFC4180}} still apply.

 # Acknowledgments

-The author would like to thank Dave Crocker, Martin Duerst, Joel M.
-Halpern, Clyde Ingram, Graham Klyne, Bruce Lilly, Chris Lilley, and
-members of the IESG for their helpful suggestions.
-A special word of
-thanks goes to Dave for helping with the ABNF grammar.

-The author would also like to thank Henrik Lefkowetz, Marshall Rose,
+In addition to everyone thanked previously in {{!RFC4180}}, the author would like to thank
-and the folks at xml.resource.org for providing many of the tools
-used for preparing RFCs and Internet drafts.
+acknowledge the contributions of the following people to this document:
+Alperen Belgic, Abed BenBrahim, Benjamin Kaduk, Damon Koach, Barry Leiba,
+Oliver Siegmar, Marco Diniz Sousa and Greg Skinner.

-A special thank you goes to L.T.S.
+A special thank you to L.T.S.

 --- back
 # Changes since RFC 4180
-- Updating RFC references to newever versions
-- Removing dead references
+- Removing dead references and updating references to newer versions
 - Incorporating existing errata
-- TBD
+- Changing text to reflect the previous publication
+- Changing default encoding to UTF-8, and allowing both LF and CRLF for line breaks
+- Allowing whitespace with double quotes

 # Note to Readers